GregWoods/gregwoods.github.io/_posts/2013-01-03-replacing-my-kindle-dx.md

 ### Conclusions

-For my use case, which primarily reading PDFs and web sites&#8230;
+For my use case, which primarily reading PDFs and web sites...

   * All except the ipad mini and Microsoft Surface meet my minimum resolution of 1280 x 800
   * However, I need to look at the iPad mini in person, preferably with some techy PDFs